duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 We can see the 1st plateau... see coresponding figure above... at 300 gray, while at 600 after the drop, in color.

-We didn't get to trying to train the RL part of DARLA, so we don't really have what was required to make the measure we planned.
-So we cannot really assess the success in that manner.
+We didn't get to trying to train the RL part of DARLA, so we don't really have what was required to assess the performance of our model as outlined previously.

 Instead, we have set the basis and infrastructure for future work in that direction.

-- For each of the tasks you defined in you problem formulation, provide quantitative results (i.e., the evaluation of the previously introduced performance metrics)
-- Compare your results to the success targets.
-Explain successes or failures.
-- Compare your results to the "state of the art" / previous implementation where relevant.
-Explain failure / success.
-- Include an explanation / discussion of the results.
-Where things (as / better than / worst than) you expected?
-What were the biggest challenges?

 ## Future avenues of development {#improving-rl-baseline-final-next-steps}

 The first step would be to complete the search for an untangled representation and then try using it to train the RL agent.
-One way to go would be to start with a model taking 64*64 images as it seemed like the most promising run of VAE, and then, maybe

-Depending on the performance of the agent, it could also be interesting to investigate reward shaping and other RL learning techniques like Rainbow DQN, TD3, and SAC.
+One way to go would be to start with a model taking 64*64 images as it seemed like the most promising run of VAE, and then, depending on the performance of the agent, it could also be interesting to investigate reward shaping and other RL learning techniques like Rainbow DQN, TD3, and SAC.

 <div id="./bibliography.bib"></div>